 One of the best pieces of advice I can give when it comes to lettering is practice, practice, practice.
 Your first attempts will probably not look beautiful and that’s ok.
 That’s what hand lettering practice sheets are for.
 They allow you to practice different styles of lettering.
 I have many free practice sheets available.

-A good place to start is with my hand lettering practice sheets for beginners.
+A good place to start is with my 8 Basic Brush Lettering Strokes worksheet.
 This sheet is filled with basic hand lettering drills that allow you to perfect the thin upstroke and thick downstroke.
 Hold your pen at a 45-degree angle when doing these drills.
 Apply more pressure on the downstrokes and less pressure on the upstrokes.
 Practice these drills daily until you build up muscle memory and your strokes become consistent.

 Once you are comfortable with the basic strokes, you can move on to uppercase hand lettering practice sheets and lowercase hand lettering practice sheets.
 The same rules apply to letters as the drills.
 Thick on the downstroke and thin on the upstroke.